freedomofpress/securedrop/docs/tails_guide.md

 dd if=[tails.iso] of=/dev/diskX
 ```

-This command is *very slow* (in our testing, it takes about 18 minutes to copy the .iso to a USB 2.0 drive).
-You can speed it up by adding the following arguments to `dd`:
+This command is *very slow*.
+In our testing, it took about 18 minutes to copy the .iso to a USB 2.0 drive.
+You can speed it up by changing the arguments to `dd` like so:

 ```
 dd if=[tails.iso] of=/dev/rdiskX bs=1m
 ```

 Note the change from `diskX` to `rdiskX`.
 This reduced the copy time to 3 minutes for us.
-For an explanation, defer to the relevant [Server Fault post](http://superuser.com/questions/421770/dd-performance-on-mac-os-x-vs-linux) ("I believe it has to do with buffers").
-If you have GNU coreutils installed (such as through Homebrew), you may need to capitalize the M suffixed to the `bs` value.

 # Configure Tails for use with SecureDrop